About Scheduled backup of Windows Server Backup

 Rather than using Windows Server Backup workaround to create scheduled backup to network drive, you can do it an easier way using Windows Server backup software AOMEI Backupper Server.

 Other useful backup options like email notification, encryption, and spliting are also available in AOMEI Backupper Server.
 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
-It also enables you to copy installation directory for portable version creation.
+It also enables you to copy AOMEI Backupper to removable device and directly run the target computer without installing.

 To create a scheduled backup over network share with AOMEI Backupper: